Lake Conference: History

 The Lake Conference Network was launched in the summer of 2025.
 The Lake Conference Network serves as the official home of the Lake Conference and its 8 member schools.
 Live streams will be available for a majority of sports at all levels and theater performances.
 This site also provides schedules, rosters, and other information.

+Members

+The conference currently consists of 8 member schools.